Gurobi/gurobipy-pandas/docs/source/advanced.rst

 Adding Specialized Constraints
 ==============================

-``gurobipy-pandas`` helper methods currently only cover building linear and quadratic constraints, i.e. those which can be expressed using pandas' built-in arithmetic, groupby, and aggregation methods.
-In some cases you may need to build other constraint types, such as SOS or general constraints, between different series of variables.
-This page provides some recipes for these cases.
+``gurobipy-pandas`` helper methods only cover building linear and quadratic constraints.
+In some cases you may need to build other constraint types, such as SOS or general constraints, using pandas series of variables or expressions.
+This page provides recipes for these cases.

 Indicator Constraints
 ---------------------